 Following the Louisiana Purchase in 1803, Zebulon Pike — acting as a representative of the U.S. government — purchased land from the Dakota Indians along the Mississippi from St. Anthony Falls to the Minnesota River.
 This tract of land was bought for the purpose of building a fort and trading post, and Fort Snelling was constructed at the confluence of the Mississippi and Minnesota rivers in 1820.

-The east shore of Lake Calhoun – located in what is now south Minneapolis – was the site of the first settler’s home, built in 1834.
+The east shore of Bde Maka Ska (formerly Lake Calhoun) – located in what is now south Minneapolis — was the site of the first settler’s home, built in 1834.
 Most early settlers lived near St. Anthony Falls, which provided water power for sawmills, the first industry in the area.

 The first 50 years